abradley2/calc-compiler-js/README.md

 # JavaScript Calc-Compile

-Simple compiler for turning excel-style field calculation strings into JavaScript functions that can act on data-set collections.
+Simple interpreter for turning excel-style field calculation strings into JavaScript functions that can act on data-set collections.

 ### Purpose